yangymargaret/REUNION/README.md

   the directory where the ATAC-seq and RNA-seq normalized read count matrix of the metacells are saved, default = 'data1'

   The default parameter represents the ATAC-seq and RNA-seq metacell data are saved in the folder named 'data1' in the current directory.
 Please change this parameter to the directory of the data.

-  Please name the ATAC-seq and RNA-seq data of the metacells in the following format: atac_meta_$data_file_type.extension, rna_meta_$data_file_type, where $data_file_type was specified using the 'data_file_type' parameter.
+  Please name the ATAC-seq and RNA-seq data of the metacells in the following format:

+  ATAC-seq data: atac_meta_$data_file_type.extension;

+  RNA-seq data: rna_meta_$data_file_type.extension;

-  'extension' represents the file format.
-Rediscover supports the format AnnData for the metacell data, extension=h5ad;
+  $data_file_type was specified using the 'data_file_type' parameter, and 'extension' represents the file format.

+  Rediscover supports the format AnnData for the metacell data, extension=h5ad.

 - --atac_meta